Alejandro Toledo: Lawsuit over corruption allegations

 In April 2016, Toledo was summoned to court on charges of money laundering over the purchase of several properties via Ecoteva Consulting, a real estate company owned by Israeli businessman Yossi Maiman.
 Toledo is accused of taking bribes from the Brazilian companies Camargo Corrêa and Odebrecht for the construction of the Interoceanic Highway, and using the money to pay off personal mortgages and buy luxury real estate in the name of his mother in law.
 In 2015, the Swiss Financial Market Supervisory Authority said the money went from Confiado International Corp, a Panama-based company, to Costa Rica.
 Meanwhile, Maiman denied the allegations, comparing them to a "smear campaign".

-On 20 February 2017, a judge ordered 18 months of preventive prison and an international order of capture.
+In 2016, Odebrecht stated as part of a plea agreement that the company had paid approximately $800 million in bribes in several Latin American countries, including $29 million in Peru from 2001 to 2006, the presidencies of Toledo and his two successors, all of whom have denied the charge of receiving bribes.
+On 9 February 2017, a Peruvian judge ordered Toledo's arrest over allegations that he took $20m (£16m) in bribes from Odebrecht in return for awarding public works contracts, a reward was offered for his capture, and Interpol was alerted.

+Toledo was arrested by US authorities in July 2019 after a formal request by Peru for his extradition.
+He was released on bail in 2020 and was living in California.
+On 20 April 2023, federal judge Beryl Howell denied his last motion to delay his extradition and ordered his arrest.

+On 21 April 2023, Toledo surrendered himself to US authorities in San Mateo, California.
+On 23 April 2023, Toledo was extradited to Peru, where he was transferred to Peruvian police.

+On 21 October 2024, Toledo was sentenced to 20 years' imprisonment by the National Superior Court of Specialized Criminal Justice for taking bribes as part of the Odebrecht case.
+On 3 September 2025, he was sentenced to 13 years' imprisonment in a related case.

 Relationship with the press

 From the beginning of Toledo's presidency, the press took an aggressive stance, scrutinizing the personal and public lives of Toledo and his advisors.
-Many news outlets were determined to expose corruption in a way that had not been possible under the Fujimori administration.
-Others wished to prove their independence from the government, which had controlled the press under Fujimori.
+Many news outlets were determined to expose corruption.
+Others wished to prove their independence from the government.
 Ironically, it was Toledo's commitment to maintaining a free press that allowed these attacks to occur.

 Charges of corruption, nepotism, and graft aimed at Toledo, his family, members of his administration and fellow PP members plagued his presidency.
 These stories led to many resignations and were the most significant reason for Toledo's low approval ratings.
 Those ratings bottomed out in 2004, following the resignation of his Minister of Agriculture.